c4berowl/Wikia/README.md

+# This is a personal respository for personal notes, use at will, I take not resposability.

 Instinct is a lie, told by a fearful body, hoping to be wrong.<br>
 Let go your earthly tether.
 Enter the void.
 Empty and become wind.<br>
 New growth cannot exist without first the destruction of the old.<br>